 Documentation shall be furnished by the designer demonstrating that representative sections totaling at least 25 percent of the duct area have been tested and that all tested sections meet the requirements of this section.

-C403.2.9 Piping insulation.
-All piping serving as part of a heating or cooling system shall be thermally insulated in accordance with Table C403.2.9.
+C403.10.3 Piping insulation (Mandatory).
+All piping serving as part of a heating or cooling system shall be thermally insulated in accordance with Table C403.10.3.

 Exceptions: